 Designed by a working court reporter.
 Every feature reflects real courtroom workflow.

-Generic AI transcription produces unformatted text with Speaker A and Speaker B labels.
-You still have to apply your template styles, fix the speaker names, build the caption page, run your proofing rules, and format the whole thing to your agency's spec.
+Generic ASR produces unformatted text with Speaker A: and Speaker B: labels.
+You still have to apply your template styles, fix the speaker names, build the caption page, proofread your document, and make sure it is client ready.

-That's not a time-saver.
-That's a starting point, and often not a very good one.
+That's a starting point, and depending on what ASR engine you are using, it is often not a very good one.

 See the transcript build in real time during the proceeding, like closed captioning.
 Edit words as they appear.
 Flag unclear sections with a hotkey and replay 20-second audio snippets for review without stopping the recording.